 A third study (Ref #4) showed L-lysine has an inhibitory effect on the multiplication of herpes simplex virus in cell cultures.
 The study included 65 patients in a double-blind, placebo-controlled, crossover study.
 In the study, significantly more patients were recurrence-free during lysine than during placebo treatment, suggesting that certain patients may benefit from prophylactic lysine administration.

-Effects Of L-Lysine and Monolaurin on HSV
+Effects Of L-Lysine and Monolaurin

 L-lysine and Monolaurin have shown the ability to slow the occurrences of the Herpes Simplex Virus (Type 1 and Type 2) in laboratory studies, and may produce positive results when combined.